 Install the most important SEO plugin which is Yoast SEO on your site.
 You can check this Yoast SEO plugin review in order to learn how to use it.

 Optimize Your Pages for Mobile Devices

 You’re likely to see AMP on the left side of many search results when you’re on a mobile platform.
-AMP is the acronym of Accelerated Mobile Pages which indicates that whether a page is mobile friendly or not.
+AMP is the acronym for Accelerated Mobile Pages which indicates that whether a page is mobile friendly or not.

 So, a responsive theme isn’t enough to make your posts mobile friendly.
 You’ll have to let search engines know that your posts are mobile friendly by making the AMP versions of your posts.
 So, how to do this?
 Don’t panic because this is quite easy.

 To do this, you’ll just have to install and activate a plugin called AMP.
 It’ll do the rest for you to make the mobile pages of your posts.

 Why should you do this?

 Well, a page typically has more weight than a post (I’ve noticed this!).
 This is because search engines know that every website owner keeps the core content on the pages of the site.